ben-p20/Property-Market-Simulator/README.md

 Categorical variables such as 'Bldg Type' and 'Location Tier' were transformed using one hot encoding with one column dropped to be used as the baseline.

 ## Predicted Machine Learning Model
-The feature matrix is split into independent features (everything but the sale price) and dependent target value (sale price) A linear regression model is used to extract the true base intercept and coefficients:
+The feature matrix is split into independent features (everything but the sale price) and dependent target value (sale price).
+A linear regression model is used to extract the true base intercept and coefficients:

 Baseline Price (Intercept): $40,386.64